 The District recognizes the cost of providing benefits by recording its share of insurance premiums as an expenditure in the governmental funds in the year paid.
-The liability for these other postemployment benefits payable is recorded as long-term debt in the government-wide statements.
+The liability for these other postemployment benefits payable is recorded as a long-term liability in the government-wide statements.